About Me

 Greetings,

-I am Steven, a fortysomething husband, father of 2 monsters… I mean lovely children, occasional author, technophile, and software engineer with nearly 2 decades of experience.
+I am Steven, a forty-something husband, father of 2 monsters… I mean lovely children, occasional author, technophile, and software engineer with over 20 years of experience.

 My interests span beyond the world of software engineering.
 I’m an avid gamer, reader, writer, and enthusiast of astronomy, photography, and drawing, just to scratch the surface.